Wound up in 1911 and reconstituted almost immediately.

 According to Pompey People FC Who's Who 1899-2000 (Mick Cooper 2000), Jimmy (Nicholl) was at the club when the pitch was completely returfed in the summer of 1930 and was one of the first to wear the darker blue shirts which were adopted for the 1933-34 season.

 In 1939, Portsmouth met a strong Wolves side in their third FA Cup final as rank outsiders but this time they won by 4-1.

 During the Second World War Portsmouth put out strong sides because of the many servicemen stationed in the port who had been professional footballers in peacetime.
-It was in recognition of the club's association with the armed forces that the distinctive red stockings were adopted in 1947.
-It also seems that the eight-pointed star appeared at the same time.
-In the immediate post-war period, Pompey were a formidable side and won the First Division championship in 1949, their jubilee season, and in 1950.
+Distinctive red stockings were adopted at Christmas 1947 at the behest of the club president, Field Marshal Montgomery to honour the fallen of the armed forces during the Second World War.
+Pompey were a formidable side and won the First Division championship in 1949, their jubilee season, and in 1950.

 Failure to find replacements for aging players led to gentle decline throughout the 1950s culminating in a series of disastrous seasons that took the club all the way down to Division Three in 1961.
 Although they won promotion at the first attempt, Pompey spent the next 13 years in mid-table obscurity in Division Two.
 A slightly amended crest was used between 1967 and 1973.

 The late Seventies brought serious financial problems and Portsmouth slipped into Division Four in 1978.